- Steans Center

-Interfaith Ministry fosters opportunities for religious understanding, dialogue and celebration among the different faith communities on campus, and it seeks to build a strong intercollegiate network of interfaith leaders.
+The Office of Religious Diversity fosters opportunities for religious understanding, dialogue and celebration among the different faith communities on campus, and it seeks to build a strong intercollegiate network of interfaith leaders.

 Women at CDM.
 A resource site for women in DePaul's College of Computing and Digital Media.
 Contains CDM organizations, national organizations, and financial resources for women.